 A Great Cosmic Cover-Up Week of April 6-12, 2014 Early on the evening of Monday, April 14, watch as the sun sets behind the western horizon; then face the opposite direction and you'll soon spot the moon rising above the eastern horizon.
 As it rises, our nearest celestial …Read more.
 Mars at Opposition Week of March 30 — April 5, 2014 While in college during the early 1970s, I worked one summer as a counselor in a Pennsylvania children's home.
 One of my favorite residents there was a rather burly street-wise kid named Rufus.
 Rufus taught me …Read more.
 Arcturus: the Bear Guard Week of March 23-29, 2014 What a beautiful Chicago evening it was on May 27, 1933.
 Crowds had begun gathering at the fairground earlier that day, for this was a night they had awaited for many years.
 Much as they do today, event organizers had …Read more.
 Finding Leo After Dark Week of March 16-22, 2014 Some of my greatest childhood memories come from school field trips to Philadelphia's Fels Planetarium.
 Oh, how I looked forward to those magical times under the stars.
 They exposed me to a universe I never would have …Read more.more articles

-Week of March 9-15, 2014
+Week of April 13-19, 2014

-Talk with Dennis Mammana at www.facebook.com/DennisMammana and read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.
+Visit Dennis Mammana at www.dennismammana.com.
+To read features by other Creators Syndicate writers and cartoonists, visit the Creators Syndicate website at www.creators.com.

 COPYRIGHT 2014 CREATORS.COM